blancc-page/week3-password-locker/README.md

 # Password Locker

-> An application that will help manage passwords and generate passwords for the end-user.
+> An application that will help manage, store and generate passwords for the end-user.

 ## :hammer: Built With